- Photo by: Guide Mike Lewis

 Guides will then prepare a delicious dinner, and with a full belly, you are off to sleep under the shadow of the Grand Teton.

-Day 2 -It’s summit day!
+Day 2 – It’s summit day!
 The day begins with a very early wake up followed by breakfast.
 With your summit pack full of layers, your headlamp, water and food, harnesses and helmets on, you head out!
-Like the hike to Corbet high camp, the pace is slow and sustainable.
+Like the hike to Corbet High Camp, the pace is slow and sustainable.
 Upward momentum is the key.

 Weather permitting, you will reach the summit and enjoy the fantastic views of the Teton Range, Jackson Hole and the Teton Valley.